wkgcass/vproxy/doc/architecture.md

 #### ServerGroup

 `ServerGroup` is a group of endpoints, each endpoint is attached with a boolean flag indicating it's currently healthy or not.
 The `ServerGroup` provides a `next()` method to retrieve the next healthy server.
-The method of determining which is the "next" is configurable (currently only `wrr` is supported, will add more in the future).
+The method of determining which is the "next" is configurable.

 #### ServerGroups